TurboWarp/extensions/docs/SharkPool/Messages-Plus.md

 Broadcasts multiple messages simultaneously to the selected sprites while sending a value to the receiving scripts (or 'receivers').

 This block behaves the same as the previous broadcast with data block, except the message input is replaced with an array of message names.
 Each message in the array is broadcasted at the same time to the selected sprites.
+Duplicate message names are ignored, so each unique message is only broadcasted once.

 The data passed is shared across all broadcasts.

+If the input is not a valid array, the block does nothing.

 ```scratch
 (received data::#FFBF00)